Silverfeelin/Starbound-PakFS/README.md

 ## Prerequistes

+* Windows 10 64-bits.
-* Windows Projected File System
+* Windows Projected File System.
 * [.NET Framework 4.6.1](https://www.microsoft.com/en-US/download/details.aspx?id=49981) or higher.

 To enabled the Windows Projected File System, launch `Windows Features` from the start menu and enable it from the list, as illustrated in the image below.